As an Amazon Associate we earn from qualifying purchases.

 Linear polynomial

 The general form of a linear polynomial is ax + b, where a ≠ 0.
-The graph of linear polynomial is a straight line and it intersects the x-axis at exactly one point.
+The graph of a linear polynomial is a straight line and it intersects the x-axis at exactly one point.
 So, the linear polynomial has only one zero.

-Consider a linear polynomial, y = 2x + 6
+Find zeros of a linear polynomial, y = 2x + 6

 2x + 6 = 0